The Next Level: Incorporating Device-Aided Therapies into Parkinson’s Disease Management

 Baylor Scott & White Health

-This activity is jointly provided by Purdue University College of Pharmacy and Efficient LLC.
+This activity is jointly provided by Purdue University College of Pharmacy Office of Continuing Education and Professional Development and Efficient LLC.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Purdue University College of Pharmacy and Efficient LLC.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Purdue University College of Pharmacy Office of Continuing Education and Professional Development and Efficient LLC.
 Purdue University is accredited by the ACCME to provide continuing medical education for physicians.

 Purdue designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.